Chart Color Schemes

 Albany Creek is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Other factors such as natural growth and interstate migration also played positive roles.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections from 2023 are adopted, based on 2021 data.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Future population trends suggest lower quartile growth, with the suburb expected to expand by 811 persons to 2041, reflecting a total gain of 3.2% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Future population trends anticipate lower quartile growth, with the Albany Creek (SA2) expected to expand by 811 persons to 2041, reflecting a gain of 3.2% over the 17 years.

 Frequently Asked Questions - Population